Z-L-D/ImageTagJS/README.md

 ```

 <ol>
-    <li>Open index.html with your preferred browser.
+    <li>Open index.html in the dist folder with your preferred browser.
 It should work with the vast majority.</li>
     <li>Press the Browse button and select your image dataset folder.</li>
     <li>You will be prompted by your browser to allow your images to be blobbed into memory.
 Press Upload.</li>
     <li>Press the Load Images button to insert them into the page.</li>